The Ultimate Guide to Ideal Video Size for Every Social Platform

 The Feed is more flexible: you can use videos with an aspect ratio anywhere between 1.91:1 and 4:5, which gives you a wide range of options.
 The ideal dimensions for these aspect ratios are 1080×608 pixels and 1080×1350 pixels.

 So which of these is best?
 It depends on your content, but keep in mind that most people scrolling through your feed are going to be viewing the video in vertical or portrait mode.
 That means that landscape-oriented videos will show up smaller on their screens.
 Vertical videos (1080×1350 pixels) will fill up more of their screen and engage them better.
+Here is a more in depth guide on Instagram video formatting.

 The ideal video size for YouTube is 1920×1080 pixels.
 Unlike Instagram videos, YouTube videos are most often viewed in landscape mode.